Supasheet.

 This view automatically appears in your Charts interface.

-CREATE VIEW dashboards.sales_overview AS
+CREATE VIEW public.sales_overview AS

 SELECT